 When search engines return web pages in search results in response to a query, most people assume that the pages being show are the ones that a search engine has decided are the “best” pages in response to their search terms.
 But what does the word “best” mean in that context?
 The search engines attempt to show pages that are both relevant to the query (and the intent of a searcher), and are popular.
 But is it better to show pages that are ranked highly based upon a search engine authority metric or a metric based upon search engine popularity?

-Google’s PageRank algorithm is a popularity algorithm based upon a citation analysis approach to finding pages, or as Google Founder Larry Page noted in Improved Text Searching in Hypertext Systems (pdf):
+Google’s PageRank algorithm can be considered a popularity algorithm based upon a citation analysis approach to finding pages, or as Google Founder Larry Page noted in Improved Text Searching in Hypertext Systems (pdf):

 The intuition is that if your query matches tens of thousands of documents, you would be happier looking at documents that many people thought to mention in their web pages, or that people who had important pages mentioned at least a few times.

 There are other ways of measuring popularity that the search engines may be using as well, such as the number of times that a document has been read, or the number of times that it might have been linked to or mentioned or shared on a social network, or selected when shown in a set of search results.
 A couple of Microsoft patent applications filed this month question the wisdom of using popularity as a way of ranking pages, and tell us that:

 The popularity of a particular document, however, does not necessarily indicate that the document is relevant to the search query, or that the document is associated with sources that are considered reliable with respect to the subject matter of the document.